seanballais/susi-gui-windows/README.md

 _Removing the certificate that was added during the installation of Susi._

 ## Using Susi
 Susi provides two features -- encryption _and_ decryption of files, both of which may also be referred to as "locking" and "unlocking" files, respectively.
 The app encrypts to and decrypts from a custom Susi Encrypted File (a `.ssef` file).
 It does not support any other encryption formats.
-You may check [Susi Specifications](#susi-specifications) for details on the custom `.ssef` file format.
+You may check [Susi Software Specifications](#susi-software-specifications) to know where to learn about details on the custom `.ssef` file format.

 ### Encryption
 Encrypting a file with Susi is easy.
 The following steps will guide you how to encrypt a file.